ericraider33/pnyx.net/README.md

 1. 2018-12-16: Settings and defaults for Pnyx
 1. 2018-12-21: Enhancements to NameUtil and bhc example
 1. 2018-12-22: Titles for columns
+1. 2018-12-24: Assume STDIN and STDOUT when not explicitly set / driving by settings
+1. 2018-12-26: Inline code scriptlets